DjangoGirls/translation-guide/when_its_ready.md

 Crowdin
 -------

 1. You need one or two persons to proofread and validate your translation.
-If no one on your team has proofreader status, please email us at [hello@djangogirls.org](mailto:hello@djangogirls.org).
+If no one on your team has proofreader status, please send an [email](mailto:translations@djangogirls.org) to the translations managers or [contact us](mailto:hello@djangogirls.org).
-2. When your translation is 100% validated, please email us at [hello@djangogirls.org](mailto:hello@djangogirls.org).
-We will send you a `.zip` file containing your translation and a `.xlsx` file that contains a list of all contributors to your language.
+2. When your translation is 100% validated, contact the [translations managers](mailto:translations@djangogirls.org).
+They will send you a `.zip` file containing your translation and a `.xlsx` file that contains a list of all contributors to your language.

 Move files to the tutorial
 -------------